creVassOrg/creVassOrg.github.io/AWESOME.md

 ---

-**NEVER fix today what you can put off until it becomes the next guy's problem!**
+*NEVER fix today what you can put off until it becomes the next guy's problem!* ...
+JUST KIDDING!!!

+We're all about actually FIXING things by TOTALLY REMOVING the problems that cause them, so ...  **we want to recognize the AWESOMENESS of even tiny steps in the direction of fixing things that will never cause a problem again.**

 # Our curated AWESOME lists of different topics in the trades and different homeowner topics